Dear Your Teen:

 EXPERT | Glenn Krause

 Transferring to a new school can be difficult for some students, particularly if your son is on the shy side.
-If your son is worried about being the new kid in school, there are some ways to ease his transition.
+If your son is worried about moving in high school, there are some ways to ease his transition.

 1. Get involved in summer activities.